Terms & Conditions for ADSL in addition to our standard terms

 The ‘Response Time’ is BT’s commitment to act on the fault reported either by running tests or allocating resource.
 This does not guarantee a clear only that the fault reported will be actioned.

 Monthly charges are billed quarterly in advance.
 The minimum contract period is 12 months with 30 day notification of cancellation.
 If a Broadband service is terminated or migrated away before the minimum contract period is complete, the activation costs will be charged at £50 + vat.
-Please note that the ADSL contract applies to the installation address.
+Please note that the ADSL contract applies to the installation address and line.
 If you move or wish to move within this period, the broadband has to be ceased and is classed as an early termination.
-The ADSL service will be delivered to you over your BT telephone line, and your line rental for the line will be charged by BT at the normal rate.
+The ADSL service will be delivered to you over your telephone line, and your line rental for the line will be charged by your line provider at the normal rate.
 Call charges and line rental are not included in your ADSL contract.
-If your BT line is ceased or stopped, then to reconnect the broadband a brand new broadband activation order will need to be placed which incurs a charge of £50+vat, and upto 2 weeks downtime.
+If your line is ceased or stopped, then to reconnect the broadband a brand new broadband activation order will need to be placed which incurs a charge of £50+vat, and upto 2 weeks downtime.

 If the broadband ceases, then an early contract termination penalty of £50+vat may apply if you haven’t yet completed the 12 month minimum contract period.
 Outside the minimum contract period, the termination fee is £32 + vat.

 We reserve the right to increase the price you pay whether inside or outside a minimum contract period, to allow for increases in costs that are beyond our reasonable control, such as supplier costs or service costs.
 We shall use our best commercial efforts to avoid or limit any increases.